QuickPainter/cappuccino/README.md

 - `files`: Described above, the directory path containing the .h5 files.
 - `directory`: Described above, the path to a text file which holds the .h5 file paths.
 - `number`: Described above, the specific batch of GBT data.
+- `target`: Described above, the specific target in the archival GBT data.

 ### Usage as a Python Package